daleas0120/umap/README.md

 `jupyterlab`

-4. Open the notebook `umap_analysis.ipynb` from the browser
+4. Open the notebook `umap_analysis.ipynb` from the browser.
+It may ask you to build jupyter-dash the first time; build it.
 5. Run the notebook

 ## Project Structure